luciodale/fork/README.md

 - An optional map - `:debounce` and `:throttle` are both supported from `v1.2.4`

-To prevent the form submission while waiting for a server response, a `:waiting? true` key value pair is stored in the Re-frame state and needs to be set to false after the server logic is resolved.
-You can do this yourself or use `(fork/set-waiting db :form "email" false)`, as showed above.
+To prevent the form submission while waiting for a server response, a `:waiting? true` key value pair is stored in the state and needs to be set to false after the server logic is resolved.
+You can do this yourself or use `(fork/set-waiting db path "email" false)`, as shown above.
 Now, the form can be submitted.

 ### Does Fork do anything else for me?